gabicasaneanu/Final-Year-Proj/README.md

 can be run through the CLI using (**'sudo python3' + 'FileName.py' + '10.10.10.10'**)  <- External Host's I.P address<br />

 3. Alternatively, you can run (**'sudo python3 pmaker.py' + '10.10.10.10'**) in the terminal and this will output all modules in PDF format

+### Note - nmapVuln2.py is disabled by default on pmaker.py
+   Remove the comment on line 69 (not recommended, runtime exceeds 3-4 minutes)